PalMassimo/learning-background/Terraform/Notes.md

 Terraform Enterprise installs using either an online or air gapped method.
 The first method requires an internet connectivity, the secondo doesn't.

+# Topics to review
+terraform plan -refresh-only command is used to create a plan whose goal is only to update the terraform state to match any changes made to remote objects outside of terraform.
+It does not apply those changes to the state.